CodingCZR/CodingCZR/README.md

 <h1 align="center">Hello, I'm Cesar Miranda 😎 </h1>
-<h2 align="center"> 🏜️ From the Valley of the Sun (Phoenix, Arizona) 🏜️</h2>

 Welcome to my profile!
+I'm a student from the Valley of the Sun (Phoenix, Arizona) 🏜️.
-I'm a student who loves coding and learning new things.
-Currently I'm an intern at Salt River Project, one of the primary public utility companies in Arizona .
-Always looking to be exposed to new languages and projects.
+- :office: Graphic Records Intern at Salt River Project, one of the primary public utility companies in Arizona
+- 👨‍🏫 First Technical Challenge Mentor @ [Si Se Puede Foundation](https://www.sisepuedefoundation.org/)
+- Always looking to be exposed to new languages and projects.
 Looking forward to grow myself in the year 2024!
 Thanks for visiting and feel free to [connect](https://www.linkedin.com/in/cesarmirandasan/)!

  <!-- Social Media Badges -->
  <div align="center">